 Okruzenje gained even better time slots in the third season, with shows broadcast during or close to prime time.
 With the added partnership of the Regional Cooperation Council, the 12 regular-season shows were broadcast consecutively, and the team added two additional special reports.
 In October 2014, to kick off the season, more than 100 diplomats, journalists, editor and executives gathered to see a presentation on Okruzenje, or Vicinities, and to discuss Cross-border Regional Cooperation of the media.
 The news show became the news -- some 50 newspapers in the region wrote about the event.

-For Season IV, the number of channels broadcasting Okruzenje has increased to 10; Albanian public broadcaster RTSH is joining the Okruzenje team, as is the Albanian-language channel of TV Kosovo, RTK1, both major steps for expansion and reconciliation.
-For the fourth season, the number of regular-season shows will increase to 14, including two shows of highlights.
-In addition, the Okruzenje team will organize four roundtable discussions in cities around the region, which will be recorded and produced into additional shows.
-Also important, TV partner stations and other local stations -- at least 40 already -- are re-broadcasting shows from seasons II and III during the off-season, to improve the continuity and the visibility of the show.
-For Season IV, local stations in Bosnia and Herzegovina, Montenegro and Kosovo will do the same.
+For Season IV, the number of channels broadcasting Okruzenje increased to 10; Albanian public broadcaster RTSH joined the Okruzenje team, as did the Albanian-language channel of TV Kosovo, RTK1, both major steps for expansion and reconciliation.
+For the fourth season, the number of regular-season shows increased to 14, including two shows of highlights.
+In addition, the Okruzenje team organised four roundtable discussions in cities around the region, which were recorded and produced into additional shows.
+Also important, TV partner stations and other local stations -- at least 40 already -- re-broadcast shows from seasons II and III during the off-season, improving the continuity and the visibility of the show.
+For Season IV, local stations in Bosnia and Herzegovina, Montenegro and Kosovo did the same.

 Okruzenje (Vicinities), First Regional News Talk Show 3rd SeasonEditor Zvezdana Kovac

 Click here do download the publication (pdf file, 2,4 Mb) Click here do download the publication (pdf file, 2,4 Mb) - BCHS version